 Make a larger quantities as a party or wedding favor, using bulk quantity LABEL-FREE jar candles, like these:

-I hope you are staying warm if it’s cold outside, and enjoying your start to this new year.
+I hope you are staying warm if it’s cold outside.